getsentry/sentry-javascript/MIGRATION.md

 `@sentry/hub` has been removed.
 All exports from `@sentry.hub` should be available in `@sentry/core`.

+## Removal of `makeXHRTransport` transport (#10703)

+The `makeXHRTransport` transport has been removed.
+Only `makeFetchTransport` is available now.
+This means that the Sentry SDK requires the fetch API to be available in the environment.

 ## General API Changes

 - The minumum supported Node version for all the SDK packages is Node 14 (#10527)